 Kerala Style Sambar / Lentil based Spicy Vegetable Soup / How to Make Kerala Style Sambar / Kerala Sambar without Coconut.

-Sambar, every South Indian’s weakness!!
+Sambar, every South Indian’s weakness!
 Isn’t it?
-My husband is a core fan of kerala style sambar.
-He will eat four or five idlis and a full bowl of sambar for a breakfast!!
-Because of that reason once in a while I make this dish.
-I remember in Delhi, Bangalore and other cities people visit South Indian restaurants to drink sambar.
-Some restaurants in Bangalore serve three or four idlis in a sambar bowl with a spoon.
+My husband is a huge fan of Kerala-style sambar.
+He’ll eat four or five idlis with a bowl full of sambar for breakfast!
+Because of that, I make this dish occasionally.
+I remember in Delhi, Bangalore, and other cities, people visit South Indian restaurants just to enjoy sambar.
+Some restaurants in Bangalore even serve three or four idlis in a bowl overflowing with sambar, served with a spoon.

-Kerala sambar is made with so many vegetables where as in some parts of South India, they use only one vegetable for sambar.
-It’s a healthy accompaniment with rice and a good option to make kids eat some vegetables.
+Kerala sambar is made with a variety of vegetables, whereas in some parts of South India, they use only one vegetable.
+It’s a healthy accompaniment to rice and a great way to get kids to eat veggies.

-I had been waiting since long to make this dish one day for my blog, but all veggies were not available, especially yam / chena.
-My in-laws sent yam / chena and my mom sent good quality fresh chembu / coclocasia from her garden when my husband returned after his last India visit.
+I’ve been waiting to make this dish for my blog, but all the veggies weren’t always available, especially yam.
+Thankfully, my in-laws sent yam, and my mom sent fresh colocasia from her garden when my husband returned from his last visit to India.

 There are number of ways one can prepare sambar.
 The procedure will not be the same in every part of Kerala and in India.
 Every family has their own way of making sambar.
-But since I am happy with this recipe, the basic sambar recipe I am not planning to change.
+But since I am happy with this one, I am not planning to change this basic sambar recipe.
 I know that learning how to make sambar would be one of the initial recipes any South Indian newly wedded bride go for immediately after her wedding..
 I am sure that my sambar recipe will be helpful for all newbies..

 Sambar is one of the main traditional vegetarian feasts, ‘sadya’ dishes for festivals like Onam and Vishu, served on plantain leaves.
 It brings so many nostalgic memories..
 Sadya always displays the splendour of cooking skills.
-As a child, I loved it and still love to see and have so many colourful dishes around the plantain leaves.
+As a child, I loved it and still love to see and to have so many colourful curries on the plantain leaf.
 Sambar’s place is not on the sides of the plantain, but on the top of rice which is served on the middle of the plantain leaf.

 This sambar recipe will be good for all house wives, bachelors, spinsters and working women who wants to finish cooking fast in the busy morning hours. .
 This sambar can be done in 15 or 20 minutes if you plan it in advance and make all the necessary arrangements.
 Some people have the habit of storing cooked dal (lentil) in the freezer.
 In such case, just before cooking sambar, you can keep it in the room temperature for minimum 2 hours.